codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

 listView.setAdapter(itemsAdapter);
 ```

-By default, this will convert each item in the array into a view by calling toString on the item and then inserting the result into a TextView that is displayed as the list item for that data.
-If the app requires a more complex translation between item and View, we need to create a custom ArrayAdapter.
+By default, this will convert each item in the array into a view by calling toString on the item and then inserting the result into a `TextView` that is displayed as the row for that data item.
+If the app requires a more complex translation between item and View then we need to create a custom `ArrayAdapter` instead.

 ## Using a Custom ArrayAdapter

 When we want to display a series of items into a list using a custom representation of the items, we need to use our own custom XML layout for each item.
-To do this, we need to create our own custom ArrayAdapter class.
+To do this, we need to create our own custom `ArrayAdapter` class.
 See [this repo for the source code](https://github.com/thecodepath/android-custom-array-adapter-demo).
-First, we want to have a model to represent the data within each list item.
+First, we often need to define a model to represent the data within each list item.

 ### Defining the Model

-Given a Java object that has certain fields:
+Given a Java object that has certain fields defined such as a `User` class:

 ```java
 public class User {